MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Related Works

-With the huge success achieved by deep learning in various domains, EQL (Equation Learner) revised the activation functions of fully connected neural networks to primitives (sin, cos, etc.) and obtained the skeleton and constants through Lasso \cite{https://doi.org/10.1111/j.2517-6161.1996.tb02080.x} technique.
+Before the explosion of deep symbolic regression methods, Genetic Programming Symbolic Regression (GPSR) \cite{10.1145/2576768.2598291}\cite{McConaghy2011}\cite{7473913}\cite{9234005} was the main strategy for solving symbolic regression tasks.
+GPSR encodes the pre-order traversal of mathematical expression as the gene type, by randomly initializing a population of individuals, GPSR generates the candidate set of expressions.
+Then, it uses a fitness function to evaluate the fitting results, and genetic operations such as mutation and crossover are applied to produce new generations.
+The algorithm iterates until reaches the expected fitness value or the pre-defined maximum iteration epoch.
+Although GPSR could perform well in public benchmarks, it is reported to be sensitive to hyperparameters \cite{DBLP:journals/corr/abs-1912-04871}.
+Furthermore, the GP-based method lacks an effective way to determine the constant value in the expression.
+RSRM\cite{xureinforcement} skillfully combines GP, Monte Carlo Tree Search (MCTS), and Double Q-learning.
+MSDB block is introduced to define new operators heuristically, which greatly improves the running efficiency of the algorithm.
+With the huge success achieved by deep learning in various domains, EQL revised the activation functions of fully connected neural networks to primitives (sin, cos, etc.) and obtained the skeleton and constants through Lasso \cite{https://doi.org/10.1111/j.2517-6161.1996.tb02080.x} technique.
 However, the nontraditional activation functions cause troubles to the backpropagation process: the division operator would cause infinite gradients thus making the weights updating hard to continue.
 Moreover, the primitive sin, cos are periodical, and log, sqrt are not differentiable everywhere.
 DSR \cite{DBLP:journals/corr/abs-1912-04871} takes another learning strategy: it learns the skeleton first and optimizes the constants later.
 DSR uses an RNN to emit the probability distribution of the pre-order traversal, and autoregressively sample expressions according to the distribution.
 For gradient information lost in the sampling process, reinforcement learning is applied to update the RNN.
 Specifically, the risk-seeking policy gradients are used.
 Furthermore, to utilize the strong ability to generate new performed well expressions of GPSR, DSO \cite{DBLP:journals/corr/abs-2111-00053} incorporating the DSR and GPSR method to achieve state-of-the-art performance in SRBench.
 The RNN could provide a better population for GPSR to produce new descendants.